-Our strategy is to position Gibraltar as a low-cost provider and a market share leader in product areas that offer the opportunity for sales growth and margin enhancement over the long-term.
-We focus on operational excellence, including lean initiatives throughout the Company to position Gibraltar as our customers' low-cost provider of the products we offer.
-We continuously seek to improve our on-time delivery, quality and service to position Gibraltar as a preferred supplier to our customers.
-During recent years, Gibraltar invested in new enterprise resource planning ("ERP") systems which, among other things, have enabled us to more effectively manage our inventory, forecast customer orders, improve supply chain management and respond more timely to volatile raw material costs.
-At the same time, we have significantly reduced our working capital levels while maintaining a high level of customer service.
+Our strategy is to position Gibraltar as the most efficient provider and market share leader in product areas that offer opportunities for sales growth and margin enhancement over the long-term.
+We focus on operational excellence including lean initiatives throughout the Company to position Gibraltar as our customers' preferred provider of the products we offer.
+We continuously seek to improve our on-time delivery, quality, and service to position Gibraltar as a preferred supplier to our customers.
+We also strive to develop new products, enter new markets, expand market share in the residential markets, and further penetrate domestic and international industrial and infrastructure markets to strengthen our product leadership positions.